"Be kind to one another, tenderhearted, forgiving one another, as God in Christ forgave you." Ephesians 4:32

 This verse is one of the most fundamental scriptures of the Christian faith because it shows God’s unwavering love for all humanity.
 “World” is used three times in these verses, emphasizing that God came for us all.
 Whosoever chooses to believe in God is welcomed into God’s great family!

 This passage illustrates a key truth for Christians.
-Human beings come with a wide array of differences but as Christians, there is one fact that unifies us all: we are all loved by God.
+Human beings come with a wide array of differences, but as Christians, there is one fact that unifies us all: we are all loved by God.
 The Bible teaches that every person is created with value and purpose, and God wants us all to have a relationship with him.

 While we often can become frustrated when others don’t see the world through the same lens we do, that is not God’s view.
 He sees every person as valuable and loved.
 When we approach those different from ourselves, we should view them as Christ does.
 God commands us to love others as he loves us in the Bible.
 John 13:34 says, “A new commandment I give to you, that you love one another: just as I have loved you, you also are to love one another.”
 Believers are called to a very high standard, which requires us to embody the love of Christ with our words and deeds.

 Colossians 3:12 says, “Therefore, as God’s chosen people, holy and dearly loved, clothe yourselves with compassion, kindness, humility, gentleness and patience.”
 This is what the people of God should be defined by.
-What a beautiful picture of a people that exude grace and love!
+What a beautiful picture of a people who exude grace and love!
 This should be what we strive for others to see in us when we approach those who are different from ourselves.

-It can be hard to lay down our right to convince, judge, shout, or coerce but we can trust that showing love is enough because God tells us that he does the rest for us.
+It can be hard to lay down our right to convince, judge, shout, or coerce, but we can trust that showing love is enough because God tells us that he does the rest for us.
 His convicting, helping, and comforting Spirit brings people into his Kingdom.
 More than that, God covets the role of bringing justice.
-When it’s all said and done only God has the power to judge the hearts of men.
+When it’s all said and done, only God has the power to judge the hearts of men.
 We can surrender our right to judge because we know only one is wise enough to do that job for humanity.
 Romans 2 even reminds us that it’s God’s own kindness that leads us to repentance.
 We each need and desire grace from God and others in this world.
 As ambassadors of Christ, kindness is what we should bring to every table we get the chance to sit at.

 Photo Credit: ©GettyImages/coffeekai